jonlinnell/jtdn/README.md

-jtdn
+#
+#jtdn
+#
 A very very alpha and very very basic Twitter monitor
 ====================

-#
 # DESCRIPTION
-#

 jtdn uses the Twitter API to live capture tweets that match certain keywords.
 It dumps these tweets into an SQLite database, and optionally prints them to STDOUT.

-The 't' stands for Twitter, but the other letters are a mystery.
+The 't' stands for Twitter, but the meanings of the other letters are a mystery.

-#
 # USAGE
-#

 jtdn [--config path] --db path --keywords keywords [--monitor] [--no-rt]

 --config	Use this to specify a different authentication file.

-			If not specified, jtdn will use auth.conf in the current directory.
+			If not specified, jtdn will use 'auth.conf' in the current directory.

 			Authentication files should return a Perl hash containing OAuth/Twitter API keys and tokens.
 You need to get these yourself.